-Next, we elaborate on the construction of {\MPN} (parameterized by $\boldsymbol \phi$).
-We intend to make the architecture of {\MPN} as simple as possible and make it different from the {\VM} $\btheta$.
-The rationale behind that has two folds.
-First, we would like to examine the \textit{feasibility} of model parsing from adversarial attacks even forcing the \textit{simplicity} of attribution network ($\boldsymbol \phi$).
-Second, we would like to avoid the `\textit{model attribute bias}' of {$\boldsymbol \phi$} when inferring {\VM} attributes from adversarial attacks.
-Inspired by the above, we specify {\MPN} by two simple networks: (1) multilayer perceptron ({\MLP}) containing two hidden layers with 128 hidden units (0.41M parameters) \cite{lecun2015deep}, and (2) a simple 4-layer CNN ({\Conv}) with 64 output channels for each layer, followed by one fully-connected layers with 128 hidden units and the attribution prediction head (0.15M parameters) \cite{vinyals2016matching}.
-As will be evident later (\textbf{Fig.\,\ref{fig: results_MPN_models_inputs_1}}), the model parsing accuracy of {\Conv} typically outperforms that of {\MLP}.
-Thus, {\Conv} will be used as the {\MPN} model by default.
+Next, we study the construction of {\MPN} (parameterized by $\boldsymbol \phi$).
+First, we manage to examine the \textit{feasibility} of model parsing even forcing the \textit{simplicity} of attribution network.
+Second, we manage to avoid the \textit{model attribute bias} of {$\boldsymbol \phi$} when inferring {\VM} attributes.
+Therefore, we specify {\MPN} by two simple networks: (1) multilayer perceptron ({\MLP}) containing 2 hidden layers with 128 hidden units (0.41M parameters) \cite{lecun2015deep}, and (2) a simple 4-layer CNN ({\Conv}) with 64 output channels for each layer, followed by one fully-connected layers with 128 hidden units and the attribution prediction head (0.15M parameters) \cite{vinyals2016matching}.
+We found that the model parsing accuracy using {\Conv} typically outperforms that of {\MLP}.
+Thus, {\Conv} is designated as the default architecture for our {\MPN}.

 Given the datamodel setup, we next tackle the recognition problem of {\VM}'s attributes ({\AT}, {\KS}, {\AF}, {\WS}) via a multi-head multi-class classifier.
 We dissect {\MPN} into two parts $\boldsymbol \phi = [{\boldsymbol \phi}_\text{rep}, \boldsymbol \phi_\text{atr}]$, where ${\boldsymbol \phi}_\text{rep}$ is for data \underline{rep}resentation acquisition, and ${\boldsymbol \phi}_\text{attr}$ corresponds to the \underline{attr}ibute-specific prediction head (\textit{i.e.}, the last fully-connected layer in our design).
 Eventually, four prediction heads $\{ \boldsymbol \phi_\text{atr}^{(i)}\}_{i=1}^4$ will share ${\boldsymbol \phi}_\text{rep}$ for model attribute recognition; see \textbf{Fig.\,\ref{fig: overview_classifier}} for a schematic overview of our proposal.
 The {\MPN} training problem is then cast as